-CHAPTER 3: OPTION SELECTION
+Chapter 3: OPTION SELECTION

-To help you locate the jumpers described in this section, refer to the OPTION SELECTION MAP at the end of this section, as well as running the SETUP.EXE utility program installed from the Software Master CD with the software package for this board.
-That program also includes a function to program the port addresses (in Windows).
+To help you locate the jumpers described in this section, refer to the OPTION SELECTION MAP at the end of this section.
 Operation of the serial communications section is determined by jumper installation as described in the following paragraphs.